mrspeaker/never_no_never/README.md

   * cellular autonoma ability
   * show un-obtained resources in crafting.
 * system for player -> tool -> target block
-* minimap in pda screen
-* when you die, tomb with your stuff in it in vaguely the same place.
-* permanent markers (how to stop it messing up pathfinding?) - walkable, offset sprite?
 * [ref] fix state machine: don't allow bad states
 * clouds float overhead
 * [bug] invalidate/recalc paths on build, destroy.
-* [bug] Can get errors on map gen.
 * [bug] Errors when destroying particle emitters after screen swap